Jairus Byrd: 2009

-The Buffalo Bills selected Byrd in the second round (42nd overall) of the 2009 NFL Draft.
-Byrd was the third safety drafted in 2009, behind Patrick Chung and Louis Delmas.
+The Buffalo Bills selected Byrd in the second round (42nd overall) of the 2009 NFL draft.
+He was the third safety drafted in 2009, following and Louis Delmas (33rd overall) and Oregon teammate Patrick Chung (34th overall).

-On July 29, 2009, the Buffalo Bills signed Byrd to a four-year, $4.15 million contract that includes $2.47 million guaranteed.
+On July 29, 2009, the Bills signed Byrd to a four–year, $4.15 million contract that includes $2.47 million guaranteed.
+The Bills planned to have Byrd immediately compete against Bryan Scott for the role as the starting free safety.
+Unfortunately, Byrd underwent sports hernia surgery at the beginning of the summer and was placed on the NFI list.